Procellariiformes: Nesting and chick rearing

 The majority of procellariiforms nest once a year and do so seasonally.
 Some tropical shearwaters, like the Christmas shearwater, are able to nest on cycles slightly shorter than a year, and the large great albatrosses (genus Diomedea) nest in alternate years (if successful).
 Most temperate and polar species nest over the spring-summer, although some albatrosses and procellariids nest over the winter.
 In the tropics, some species can be found breeding throughout the year, but most nest in discreet periods.
 Procellariiforms return to nesting colonies as much as several months before laying, and attend their nest sites regularly before copulation.
-Prior to laying, females embark on a lengthy pre-laying exodus to build up energy reserves in order to lay the exceptionally large egg.
-In the stormy petrel, a very small procellariiform, the egg can be 29 percent of the body weight of the female, while in the grey-faced petrel, the female may spend as much as 80 days feeding out at sea after courtship before laying the egg.
+Prior to laying, females embark on a lengthy pre-laying exodus to build up energy reserves in order to lay the exceptionally large egg; the female grey-faced petrel may spend as much as 80 days feeding out at sea after courtship before laying the egg.
+In the European storm petrel, a very small procellariiform, the egg can be 29 percent of the body weight of the female.

 When the female returns and lays, incubation is shared between the sexes, with the male taking the first incubation stint and the female returning to sea.
 The duration of individual stints varies from just a few days to as much as several weeks, during which the incubating bird can lose a considerable amount of weight.
-The incubation period varies from species to species, around 40 days for the smallest storm-petrels but longer for the largest species; for albatrosses it can span 70 to 80 days, which is the longest incubation period of any bird.
+The incubation period varies from species to species, around 40 days for the smallest storm petrels but longer for the largest species; for albatrosses it can span 70 to 80 days, which is the longest incubation period of any bird.

 A Laysan albatross feeds its chick.
 The parent pumps food from a modified foregut, the proventriculus, and the chick catches the meal in its lower mandible.